WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Now, let see here: a hooded killer stalks teen girls a year or so after a bad prank killed one of their friends.
 Huh, doesn't sound pretty groundbreaking to me.
 In fact, if I have a dollar for every film I know that did this plot, I'll be... well, I probably have $36 in cash...plus a few pennies...

-As much as I could tell, Sorority Row is a "remake" of one of the more recognized cult slashers out there, 1983's House on Sorority Row.
-But, pretty much like any known modern slasher "remakes" out there, it's very loose from the source material and is probably more on the verge on being a movie of its own.
-And you guys can probably tell that, being a remake of a cult fave, it has sparked some disputes with the original's fans as well as those who were getting tired of the cliches from both remakes and teen horrors, hence this film's mixed acceptance in today's horror society.
+As much as I could tell, Sorority Row is a "remake" of one of the more recognized cult slashers out there, 1983's House on Sorority Row but, pretty much like any known modern slasher "remakes" out there, it's very loose from the source material and is probably more on the verge of being a movie of its own.
+And you guys can probably tell that, being a remake of a cult fave, this sparked some disputes with the original's fans as well as those who are getting tired of the cliches from both remakes and teen horrors, hence this film's mixed acceptance in today's horror society.
 But can this film at least be worth a watch?
 Let's see:

 Getting back on a cheating boyfriend named Garrett, the girls of Theta Pi pull a prank on him with sorority sister Megan faking her own death while in the midst of their make-out session.
 Still in the light of the prank, the sorority sisters and Garrett takes her to an abandoned steel mill, intent on "dumping" her body in the lake with one of them jokingly mentioning that the body will float due to some air in the lungs.
 Taking the prank for real, the confused boyfriend grabs a tire iron and punctures Megan's chest, killing her for real.
 Now guilty of association with an accidental man slaughter, the group decides to dump the body into the mines, along with the tire iron, and vows to never speak of the crime again.